avanco-tech/avan-faas/README.md

 In order to debug your design, you can add Debug cores (System ILA/VIO/...) to your design using the normal Vivado debug flow.
 Note that you can't use the `MARK DEBUG` post-synthesis flow.

-After the bitstream is loaded to the instance, click on the `program ila` button in the list bitsreams tab of the faas gui to open vivado hardware manager.
+After the bitstream is loaded to the instance, click on the `open debug cores` button in the list bitsreams tab of the faas gui to open vivado hardware manager.
 Note that only one hardware manager instance should be open at any time.
 Then refresh the Debug bridge for the ILAs to be programmed.